christian-brice/LIBRA-ROS2-Tools/docs/RTAB-MAP.md

     sudo apt install ros-$ROS_DISTRO-rmw-cyclonedds-cpp
     ```

 2. Add a persistent environment variable to your `.bashrc` defining Cyclone DDS as the preferred middleware.
+Also tell Cyclone DDS what config file to use.

     ```bash
     echo 'export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp' >> ~/.bashrc
+    echo 'export CYCLONEDDS_URI=file://$HOME/cyclonedds_config.xml' >> ~/.bashrc
     source ~/.bashrc
     ```

+    > ***NOTE:*** if you don't see `cyclonedds_config.xml` in the home directory (`/home/brice`), copy it from the `config/ros2/` directory in this repo.

-It may also be useful to make RTAB-Map's command-line logs appear synced with ROS 2's.
+It may also be useful to sync RTAB-Map's command-line logs with ROS 2's.
 Add the following to your `.bashrc` to do so.

 ```bash
 cat << 'EOF' >> ~/.bashrc